walkerchi/ETHz-DL/README.md

 *you could also change the device setting to `cuda:0` and increase the `batch_size` in the corresponding .toml file to accelerate the evalutation*

+The result will be printed in the console and also in the corresponding log file.

 - Distillation(MobileNetV3-S)

   ```bash